VNarmin/NourNet/README.md

 ## 📱 About the App

-**NourishNet** is a mobile-first Food Waste Management and Donation platform that connects food donors—restaurants, grocery stores, and individuals—with people or organizations in need.
+**NourNet** is a mobile-first Food Waste Management and Donation platform that connects food donors—restaurants, grocery stores, and individuals—with people or organizations in need.
 The app facilitates real-time food listing, claiming, and geolocation-based coordination while emphasizing security, trust, and sustainability.

 It contributes to the UN Sustainable Development Goals: